Kmeakin/walrus-report/src/10-introduction.md

 Total program correctness is impossible without resorting to formal verification (and even then it is undecidable in the general case), and indeed few programs even have a formal specification.
-However it is possible to increase confidence in program correctness through introduction of features such as a strong type system (see @sec:ref:type-system for a definition of *strong* typing vs *weak* typing), and omission of features that are easy to use incorrectly, such as untagged unions (TODO: ref), null references (TODO: ref), or constructor methods (TODO: ref).
+However it is possible to increase confidence in program correctness through introduction of static analyses such as static type systems, and omission of features that are easy to use incorrectly, such as untagged unions (TODO: ref).

 We consider correctness to be non-negotiable: there is no use in sacrificing correctness for speed if the result is that the programs can produce the wrong